Two weeks in Portugal: our complete itinerary and tips

 And the journey continued through Spain

-We returned the rental car in Faro, where we took a bus to Seville.
-There, we rented another car for the Spanish portion of our Iberian road trip.
+We returned the renting a car In Faro, we caught a bus to Seville.
+There we rented another car to do the Spanish part of our Iberian road trip.

-At the time, I looked for a rental company that would allow me to pick up the car in Lisbon (where our inbound flight arrived) and return it in Seville (where our return flight departed), but I couldn't find any options.
-The solution was to rent one car in Portugal — picked up in Lisbon and returned in Faro — and another in Spain, rented and returned in Seville.
+At the time, I looked for a rental company that would allow me to pick up the car in Lisbon (where our outbound flight arrived) and return it in Seville (where our return flight departed), but I couldn't find any options.
+So I rented one car in Portugal – picked up in Lisbon and returned in Faro – and another in Spain – picked up and returned in Seville – I always use [the rental company/service name].
+RentCarsThat's usually where I find the best deals.

 To learn more about our ten-day trip through Spain, which included stops in Ronda, Granada, Córdoba, and Seville, check out our complete itinerary for southern Spain, or click on each city for specific posts about them.